anithri/tachyons-custom/readme.md

 This is a fork of [Tachyons](https://github.com/tachyons-css/tachyons) with values being configurable in a single variables file.
 More information about Tachyons can be found at http://tachyons.io

+## Anithri's Fork
+I like to use tachyons variables and default settings, while not using most of the tachyon's classes.
+This fork is an edit of the tachyons source to remove all the classes I don't use.

+Much of the media functionality is lost, but I don't use it anyway.

 ##### src/_variables.css
 ```